UnsettledAverage73/audit-script-platform/README.md

+Note: Currently we working on Backend and Backend Integration
 # 🛡️ CIS Benchmark Auditing Platform

 A lightweight, file-based web application to **automate CIS compliance audits** across Linux and Windows systems.
 Designed for system administrators and security teams.